|

 camera revealed that I wasn't a good guider.
 But when I bought the Celestron C-11 telescope I learned more techniques to improve my images.
 To learn more about my hardware and software check out the

-Equipment Page
+Equipment Page.

-.
 Below is a table of the type of objects that I have imaged or plan to image.
 You can click on either of the first two columns to take you to that area.
-And from there you can select
+And from there you can select individual

-individual objects which will give you even more detailed information on how I imaged that object. |
+objects which will give you more detailed information on how I imaged that object.
+In the details sections though, the objects sky position is measured in right ascension (RA) and declination (DEC).
+RA is